-The Headteacher and other Staff Trustees only receive remuneration in respect of services they provide undertaking the roles of Headteacher and staff, and not in respect of their services as Trustees.
+The Headteacher and other Staff Trustees only receive remuneration in respect of services they provide undertaking the roles of Headteacher and staff, and not in respect of their services as trustees.
 Other trustees did not receive any payments, other than expenses, from the Academy Trust in respect of their role as trustees.
-The value of trustees' remuneration was as follows:
+The value of the Headteacher's remuneration, including employee pension contributions, was as follows: